‘You turn one of these on and you’ll get a tan’

 PORTLAND, Maine — City Electrician Dan McMahan isn’t afraid of heights.
 Or if he is, he hides it well.

 On Monday morning, McMahan stood atop a small platform six-or-so stories above Hadlock Field, where the Sea Dogs play.
-Unphased by the distance between himself and the ground, McMahan was busy cleaning lenses and screwing in basketball-sized light bulbs.
+Unfased by the distance between himself and the ground, McMahan was busy cleaning lenses and screwing in basketball-sized light bulbs.

 The lights are part of a nearly 300,000-watt system illuminating evening baseball games for the Sea Dogs and stadium mates Portland High School.
 Every two years, for more than a decade, he’s replaced all 192 bulbs.